luxurypresence/QA_Challenge/README.md

 Scenario 2 - Create a new scenario that you wish to add </br>

 ## 🎯 API Automation Test

+Using [this Pokemon API](https://pokeapi.co/), create tests for the following scenarios:

 Task 1 - Create a scenario and check the status code </br>
 Task 2 - Create a scenario and check data results</br>